00

 Bust-out fraud poses a significant threat to businesses, resulting in substantial financial losses and reputational damage.
 As a business owner or manager, it is crucial to implement robust prevention and mitigation strategies to protect your organization from falling victim to this fraudulent scheme.

-By being proactive and vigilant, you can safeguard your business's interests and maintain a secure operational environment.
-In this article, we will explore effective prevention and mitigation strategies that can help shield your business from the perils of bust-out fraud.
+In the subsequent passage, we will explore effective prevention and mitigation strategies that can help shield your business from the perils of bust-out fraud.

 1. Building Robust Internal Controls and Security Measures